ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is anticipated that there will be many profiles defined for EAT for many different use cases.
 This section gives a normative definition of one profile that is good for many constrained device use cases.

-The identifier for this profile is "https://www.rfc-editor.org/rfc/rfcTBD".
+The identifier for this profile is "urn:ietf:rfc:rfcTBD".

 [^to-be-removed]